 Keep your eyes peeled for the next installment in the series!
 Installments will include indoor and outdoor lighting on a bright non-cloudy day, outdoor lighting on an overcast day, and use of artificial lights!

 If you like this post, you might also like this other related content:

 Is there something you’d like to see me write about?
 Something I missed?
 Please comment below or contact me here!

-I invite you to Contact me using the forms and/or contact information on my Contact Page.
+I invite you to Contact me using the information on my Contact Page.

 Don’t be afraid to reach out!
 I don’t bite.